 You can use this item to enable or disable the primary and secondary IDE channels that are built into this motherboard.
 When one or both channels are enabled (the default value is Both) items appear which allow you to set the PIO (programmable input/output) mode and the UltraDMA mode for master and slave devices on the channels.
 We recommend that you leave these items at the default value Auto.
 The system will then automatically use the best performance PIO mode and UltraDMA mode for each device.

 IDE Prefetch Mode

 The built-in IDE drive interfaces support IDE presetting for faster drive accesses.
-If you use an alternative IDE interface (on an expansion card, disable this field if the alternate IDE interface does not support presetting.
+If you use an alternative IDE interface (on an expansion card,

 IDE HDD Block Mode